1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > fruitive action so that one need not descend to the

 > material platform.
-Therefore, action in Krsna consciousness
+Therefore action in Krsna consciousness

 > is always superior to renunciation, which always entails a